awsdocs/amazon-s3-userguide/doc_source/batch-ops-invoke-lambda.md

 + An IAM role with permission to invoke the function
 + The action parameter `LambdaInvokeFunction`

-For more information about creating an S3 Batch Operations job, see [Creating an S3 Batch Operations job](batch-ops-create-job.md) and [Operations](batch-ops-operations.md)\.
+For more information about creating an S3 Batch Operations job, see [Creating an S3 Batch Operations job](batch-ops-create-job.md) and [Operations supported by S3 Batch Operations](batch-ops-operations.md)\.

 The following example creates an S3 Batch Operations job that invokes a Lambda function using the AWS CLI\.